Is prolonged antibiotics treatment for Lyme disease the new norm?

 The authors postulate that prolonged therapy for Lyme disease could be stopped with education.
 “Our results indicate that providers in LD endemic areas may beneﬁt from education regarding the duration of therapy needed, especially in light of the risk of antibiotic-related complications and development of resistance.”

-Editor’s note: I find that most doctors are well aware of the IDSA and CDC opposition to more than a 4-week course of antibiotics.
+Editor’s note: I find that most doctors are well aware of the IDSA and CDC opposition to more than a 4-week course of antibiotics for the treatment of Lyme disease.
 The evidence behind the IDSA and CDC recommendations is flawed.
 I am an author of the International Lyme and Associated Diseases Society (ILADS) guidelines, which recommend prolonged therapy for Lyme disease if needed.

 - Hook SA, Nelson CA, Mead PS.
 U.S. public’s experience with ticks and tick-borne diseases: Results from national HealthStyles surveys.
 Ticks Tick Borne Dis.
 2015 Jun;6(4):483-8.